Chernivtsi: Soviet occupation and World War 2

-In 1944, when Axis forces were driven out by the Red Army, the city was reincorporated into the Ukrainian SSR.
+After 29 March 1944, when Axis forces were driven out by the Red Army, the city was reincorporated into the Ukrainian SSR.
 Over the following years, most of the Jews emigrated to Israel; the city was an important node in the Berihah network.
 Bukovina Poles were expelled by the Soviets after World War II.
 The city became a predominantly Ukrainian one.